-Here is a small selection of free resources for you to use with your children!
+Here is a selection of free resources for you to use with your children!
 Please click on the highlighted resource names for access.

 I am in the process of writing children’s mathematics story-books based around a group of children in a school setting: Molly and Friends.
 They are designed to demonstrate a potential learning journey through each area of mathematics.
 I have been testing the first set of books written, aimed at Year 2, with Miss Rawling’s class at Wycliffe C of E Primary and they have given me some interesting and pertinent feed back.
 No publisher as yet, but I will keep trying!